Tell us a little about your family.

 Many schools in Topeka can offer some of the benefits I’ve listed, but the only one that can offer them all is Holy Family.
 Holy Family offers a true sense of belonging to a community.
 The faculty and staff care deeply about our children’s education and Catholic formation, and we are investing in their continuing education.
 If those are your priorities, there’s not a better choice to make than Holy Family.

-This is our 15th year with children attending Holy Family.
-Our oldest is a junior in college and started HFCS in the 2nd grade.
-We currently have one attending Hayden Catholic High School who started with Holy Family in Pre-K, and our two youngest are currently enrolled.
-We are so blessed that we are able to send our children to Holy Family.
+This is our 16th year with our youngest attending Holy Family.
+Our oldest is a senior in college and started HFCS in the 2nd grade.
+We currently have two attending Hayden Catholic High School who started with Holy Family in Pre-K, and our youngest is currently enrolled.
+We are so blessed that we were able to send our children to Holy Family.
 We love the class sizes and attention they receive from all the faculty and staff.
 My husband and I both attended local Catholic grade schools and graduated from Hayden.
 We both knew early on that when we started a family, there would be no doubt that we would make every sacrifice our parents did to send our children to Catholic schools.
 Our four children being able to openly speak about God and live the life he intended for all of us is not a negotiable item for us.
 Knowing that every day they are around people who love and truly want them to be the best disciples they can gives us peace of mind.
 With worldly views changing at record pace, it makes us feel secure knowing that the values God taught us are being reinforced when the children are at school.